sujit-sahu/home/content/bookipsRdbs/resources/_index.md

 CRAN package ipsRdbs,</a> accessed through the help files, are correct and will run okay.
 We are sorry for any inconvenience this may have caused.
 <p>
-We regret that there is another typo which appears in the middle of page 370 immediately above the heading of Section 17.3.2.
+We regret to note that another typo which appears in the middle of page 370 immediately above the heading of Section 17.3.2.
 The identity in the middle of the three identities should read
 $$
 \sum_{i=1}^n w_{1i} x_i =1.